Skip to content

 In her book, We Have Always Been Here, Samra Habib considers LGBTQ rights in Islamic culture through a personal exploration of sexual identity.

--June 2019; Literary Review of Canada
+-June 2019; Literary Review of Canada (book review)

-Women in leadership: Cisco’s Rola Dagher says giving up was never an option
+Cisco’s Rola Dagher says giving up was never an option

 The tech president that went from Lebanese bomb shelters to heading one of the biggest corporations in Canada.